-Our cruising programme starts in April and continues through to October each year and consists of overnight cruises, longer coastal cruises and cross channel cruises complete with organised social events including BBQ's, meals ashore and even a tidal cricket match.
+Our cruising programme starts in April and continues through to October each year and consists of overnight cruises, longer coastal cruises and cross channel cruises complete with organised social events including BBQ's, meals ashore and even a cricket match on the Buxey Sand.

-Cruises are listed in our summer programme or website Sailing Programme when published.
-Further details are sent out by Kev Knox, the Cruising Captain, by email and on posters in the Club bar.
+Cruises, races and other events are listed in our Sailing Programme.
+Further details are sent out by the Cruising Captain, by email and on posters in the Club bar closer to the time of each event.

 Cruises are organised by our Cruising Captain who can be contacted at via the details in this website.
 All members are welcome to take part in these cruises either by taking their own boat or by crewing for another member.
 Whilst there is no guarantee of finding a berth for a non-boat owner, our Cruising Captain will endeavour to match prospective crew members with boat owners